kubernetes-sigs/cri-o/GOVERNANCE.md

 # CRI-O contributor tiers

-* CRI-O only has two tiers of code contributors: maintainers and community members.
+* CRI-O has three tiers of code contributors: maintainers, emeritus maintainers, and community members.
 * Anyone can (and is encouraged to) be a community member, whose responsibilities are up to the contributor (submitting PRs, reviewing PRs).
 * Maintainers are the set of people that have final say over the direction of the project.